Applicability of Measurement-based Quantum Computation towards Physically-driven Variational Quantum Eigensolver: Abstract

 \section{Abstract}

 Variational quantum algorithms are considered one of the most promising methods for obtaining near-term quantum advantages; however, most of these algorithms are only expressed in the conventional quantum circuit scheme.
 The roadblock to developing quantum algorithms with the measurement-based quantum computation (MBQC) scheme is resource cost.
-Recently, we discovered that the realization of multi-qubit rotation operations requires a constant number of single-qubit measurements with the MBQC scheme, providing a potential advantage in terms of resource cost.
+Recently, we discovered that the realization of multi-qubit rotation operations only requires a constant number of single-qubit measurements with the MBQC scheme, providing a potential advantage in terms of resource cost.
 The structure of the Hamiltonian variational ansatz (HVA) aligns well with this characteristic.
 Thus, we propose an efficient measurement-based quantum algorithm for quantum many-body system simulation tasks, called measurement-based Hamiltonian variational ansatz (MBHVA).
-We then demonstrate the effectiveness, efficiency, and advantages of the two-dimensional Heisenberg model and the Fermi-Hubbard chain.
-Numerical experiments show that MBHVA is expected to reduce resource overhead compared to quantum circuits, especially in the presence of large multi-qubit rotation operations.
-Furthermore, when compared to Measurement-based Hardware Efficient Ansatz (MBHEA), MBHVA also demonstrates superior performance.
-We conclude that the MBQC scheme is potentially feasible for achieving near-term quantum advantages in terms of both resource efficiency and error mitigation, particularly for photonic platforms.
+We then demonstrate its effectiveness, efficiency, and advantages with the two-dimensional Heisenberg model and the Fermi-Hubbard chain.
+Numerical experiments show that MBHVA can have similar performance as circuit-based ansatz, and is expected to reduce operation counts during execution compared to quantum circuits, bringing the advantage of running time.
+We conclude that the MBQC scheme is potentially feasible for achieving near-term quantum advantages in the noisy intermediate-scale quantum (NISQ) era, especially in the presence of large multi-qubit rotation operations.